jgardella/CS585/README.md

 ---------
 A clear, sensible, rigorously followed code structure is paramount to understandable code.
 A good code structure is one in which everything is where the reader would expect it to be; as such, the reader can navigate the code with ease.

-Header files will contain *only* variable declarations and method signatures within their classes.
-A method should *never* have its body implemented in the header file.
-All methods should be implemented in separate `.cpp` files.
 Header files should follow this pattern:

 - Header Guard
 - Includes